FIVE JEWELS OF WISDOM

 prepares the ground for the soul to enter and illuminate one's life.
 However,

-while hate and bad feelings exist, the soul remains in abeyance.
+while there is hate and bad feeling, the soul remains in abeyance.
 If you want

 the communion of God, Who is perfect love, then every shred of hate and

 negativity must be transcended.
-Here lies an opportunity for anyone who is
+Here lies an opportunity for anyone seeking the

-truly seeking the only goal that really matters, a goal that has been called by
+ultimate goal that truly matters, a goal that has been referred to by various

-various names such as liberation, moksha, enlightenment and the Kingdom of God.
+names, such as liberation, moksha, enlightenment, and the Kingdom of God, which

 THE CESSATION OF SELFISH DESIRE